kashitamang/city-builder/README.md

 ✅ slogan

 //event listeners for type dropdown on 'change'
-✅get value of type dropdown (log value of dropdown to the console) ✅update the DOM for the typecount state
+✅ get value of type dropdown (log value of dropdown to the console) ✅ update the DOM for the typecount state
-✅update the DOM for the type picture (use style.backgroundImage on typeEl) ✅update the state to show the new count of types by calling the displayStats() function
+✅ update the DOM for the type picture (use style.backgroundImage on typeEl) ✅ update the state to show the new count of types by calling the displayStats() function

-//event listeners for environment dropdown on 'change' ✅get value of environment dropdown (log value of dropdown to the console) ✅update the DOM for the environmentcount state
+//event listeners for environment dropdown on 'change' ✅ get value of environment dropdown (log value of dropdown to the console) ✅ update the DOM for the environmentcount state
-✅update the DOM for the type picture (use style.backgroundImage on environmentEl) ✅update the state to show the new count of types by calling the displayStats() function
+✅ update the DOM for the type picture (use style.backgroundImage on environmentEl) ✅ update the state to show the new count of types by calling the displayStats() function

-//event listeners for apocalypse dropdown on 'change' ✅get value of apocalypse dropdown (log value of dropdown to the console) ✅update the DOM for the apocalypsecount state
+//event listeners for apocalypse dropdown on 'change' ✅ get value of apocalypse dropdown (log value of dropdown to the console) ✅ update the DOM for the apocalypsecount state
-✅update the DOM for the type picture (use style.backgroundImage on apocalypseEl) ✅update the state to show the new count of types by calling the displayStats() function
+✅ update the DOM for the type picture (use style.backgroundImage on apocalypseEl) ✅ update the state to show the new count of types by calling the displayStats() function

 //event listeners for button on 'click'
-✅get value of slogan
+✅ get value of slogan
-✅push that value to new array in state
+✅ push that value to new array in state
-✅clear out the forms input.value by assigning to an empty string ✅update the dom to show the new slogans byt calling displaySlogans() function;
+✅ clear out the forms input.value by assigning to an empty string ✅update the dom to show the new slogans byt calling displaySlogans() function;

 //create displayStats() Function
-✅text content of the report el to tell thr use ho many times ✅they have changed a piece of state using template literals
+✅  text content of the report el to tell thr use ho many times ✅they have changed a piece of state using template literals

 //create displaySlogans() Function
-✅clear out DOM for the currently displayed slogans ✅loop through each slogan in state
+✅  clear out DOM for the currently displayed slogans
+✅  loop through each slogan in state
-✅for each new slogan create and html element with the slogan as its text content ✅append that HTML element to the cleared-out DOM
+✅  for each new slogan create and html element with the slogan as its text content ✅  append that HTML element to the cleared-out DOM

+🎁  STRETCH GOALS
+✅  Add the option for the user to name the city
+✅  store the name in state
+✅ Display that name in big letters at the top -Additionally, when displaying slogans, every slogan should have the name of the city concatenated before it, like so: 'Portland: the city that works!', 'Portland: the big apple'.

+Make three arrays of objects of this kind of shape: [ { display: "Future City", value: "1" }, { display: "Big City", value: "2" }, { display: "Small City", value: "3" ].
+Now, instead of hard coding your dropdown options, generate them dynamically by looping over these arrays.

+Wrap the slogan input and button in a form tag and use a 'submit' handler with the new FormData() constructor to get data from the input.
+(Hint: Look up e.preventDefault() and why it's useful in this case)

+Use a radio button (probably the most challenging form input) to change between 'night mode' and 'day mode'.
+When in night mode, only show images of night-time and vice-versa.
+Add a selectable background noise to your city (traffic, birds, coffeeshop, for example) In addition to keeping track of the number of times each dropdown was changed, keep track of (and display to the user) a "history" of those changes.